ncatlab/nlab-content/pages/4/4/7/2/2744/content.md

 In as far as [[symplectic geometry]] encodes [[Hamiltonian mechanics]], multisymplectic geometry may be regarded as resulving the symplectic geometry of the [[Hamiltonian mechanics]] of [[classical field theory]]: the kinematics of an $n$-dimensional field theory may be encoded in an degree $1+n$ higher symplectic form.
 Roughly the idea is that undeer a suitable fiber integration this becomes an ordinary symplectic form on the ordinary phase space of the theory.

-This is similar to, and in fact a special case of, how for instance a [[line bundle]] on a [[loop space]] with a 2-form [[Chern class]] may arise by [[trasgression]] from a [[bundle gerbe]] down on the original space, with a 3-form class.
+This is similar to, and in fact a special case of, how for instance a [[line bundle]] on a [[loop space]] with a 2-form [[Chern class]] may arise by [[transgression]] from a [[bundle gerbe]] down on the original space, with a 3-form class.

-By effectively undoing this implicit transgression in the ordinary [[Hamiltonian mechanic]]s of [[classical field theory]], multisymplectic geomtry provides a general framework for a geometric, covariant formulation of [[classical field theory]], where _covariant formulation_ means that spacelike and timelike directions on a given space-time be treated on equal footing.
+By effectively undoing this implicit transgression in the ordinary [[Hamiltonian mechanics]] of [[classical field theory]], multisymplectic geomtry provides a general framework for a geometric, covariant formulation of [[classical field theory]], where _covariant formulation_ means that spacelike and timelike directions on a given space-time be treated on equal footing.

 # Survey of developments in the field#